An integrated approach

 The proposed Warragamba Dam Raising is complicated by the need to maintain operations safely throughout construction.

 To ensure the design is fit for purpose and robust, WaterNSW have engaged a highly experienced international team of engineers who are leading specialists in their fields.
 The team includes:

 - dam engineers

 - structural, civil, mechanical and electrical engineers

-WaterNSW have chosen practice leaders from Australia, America and New Zealand for their skills in designing major dams.
+WaterNSW chose practice leaders from Australia, America and New Zealand for their skills in designing major dams.

-Large dams in NSW must be designed and managed to comply with the NSW Dam Safety Guidelines.
+Large dams in NSW must be designed and managed to comply with the Dams Safety NSW Guidelines.
 The guidelines align with Australian National Committee on Large Dam guidelines which, in turn, are aligned with International Committee on Large Dam guidelines.

 3D geometry model of the raised Warragamba Dam